-We have no immediate plans to create paddling guides or maps for this stretch of river.
-Paddlers of this segment will encounter beaver dams, fallen trees, steep banks at bridges, limited public access points, and other challenges.
+We have no plans to create paddling guides or maps for this stretch of river.
+Paddlers of this segment will encounter beaver dams, fallen trees, steep banks at bridges, impassable water falls with no defined portages, limited public access points, and other challenges.

 This stretch of river is popular, however, for birding, angling, hunting, fiddlehead harvesting, waterfalls, photography and other adventures.
 Please respect any private property signs or postings; please don’t park in front of fire department hydrants.
 Please remember that it is always illegal to walk on railroad tracks.